persapiens/Course/Project/BuildMilestone.md

 In creating your build server, you have the option of configuring an existing tool, such as Jenkins or GoCD, or of using a minimal build setup via scripts/code (e.g., automating the docker technique in the workshop).

+**A hosted CI system such as Travis CI is not a valid option for this milestone**.

 ### Submission

 Email a link to your TA with a link to a repository that includes